Categories

 4) Mindmap.

-Mindmap with a friend: this can be a great way to come up with new ideas and get feedback on those ideas from someone else.
+This can be a great way to come up with new ideas and get feedback on those ideas from someone else.
 If you’re feeling stuck, try meeting up with a friend or colleague and bouncing some ideas off of them.
-You may be surprised at what they come up with!

 5) Research.

-Do some research: If you’re having trouble coming up with ideas, try doing some research.
+If you’re having trouble coming up with ideas, try doing some research.
 This can be anything from reading articles to watching documentaries.
-By learning more about your topic, you may be able to come up with new and interesting ways to approach it.
+By learning more about your topic, you may be able to come up with new ways to approach it.
+Research is never a bad idea for a writer, and your work will only be improved through it.

 6) Journal.

-Keep a journal.
 Write down any thoughts or ideas that come to mind, no matter how random they may seem.
 You never know when something you jotted down will turn into a great piece of writing.

 7) Talk to others.